The new E10 fuel may now be available at a petrol pump near you. Great news for the environment, but is it good for your motor?

 These vehicles will continue using E5, which will still be used in premium or 'super' grade fuel.

-If you put E10 in a non-compatible car it will still run.
+If you put E10 in a non-compatible car it should still run.
 But problems with the seals, plastics, and metals could develop over time.

 Some have also said they have had trouble starting their vehicle when using E10.
 People think this is because it's less stable.